antonengelhardt/wasm-oidc-plugin/README.md

 Then, one of the following cases is handled:

+1. The filter is not configured yet and still loading the OIDC configuration.
+The request is therefore returned with a `503 Service Unavailable` status code and a `Retry-After` header.
-1. The request has the code parameter in the URL query.
+2. The request has the code parameter in the URL query.
 This means that the user has been redirected back from the OIDC provider after successful authentication.
 The plugin exchanges the code for a token using the `token_endpoint` and stores the token in the session.
 Then, the user is redirected back to the original request.
-2. The request has a valid session cookie.
+3. The request has a valid session cookie.
 The plugin validates the token in the session and passes the request.
-3. The request has no valid session cookie.
+4. The request has no valid session cookie.
 The plugin redirects the user to the OIDC provider to authenticate.
 Once, the user returns, the first case is handled.

 ## Tools